TEXAS THESPIANS

 Junior Festival Thespys

 Each school may enter a total of ten (10) Thespys at a live Junior Festival.
 Each student may enter only ONE event.
 These events are not awarded with trophies.
-Students/groups receiving a Superior score will qualify for Nationals and
+Students/groups receiving a Superior score will qualify for the International Thespian Festival and receive a national qualifier pin.

 Picture